Tony-Maciel/Projects_SM2026/Brownian/README.txt

 particles get displaced less and less from the origin.
 In the limit of dt tending to zero, the particles simply don't move from the origin, which corroborates the notion that a naive extrapolation to the continuous limit wouldn't give physical results.

-The pdf Higham_numerical_SDE.pdf was used as supplementary material to making these simulations, hence why it's included.